dohertycw/sciprog_23/practical09/README_practical09.txt

 main.c opens a given file, counts the number of lines in the file and then reads the contents of the file.
 If the file contains an integer matrix, this is passed to the header file magic_square.h to check if it is a 'magic square'.
 The result is then returned.

 In order to run these files, run the bash script:
-        gcc -o <executable_name> main.c -lm
-where <executable_name> is an executable name of your choice, to compile the programmes and then
+        gcc -o <executable name> main.c -lm to compile the programmes, where <executable name> is an executable name of your choice, and then ./<executable name>
-        ./<executable_name>
 to run them.
 Within the c file are comments explain how the code works.